 The anticipation of a new baby comes with a laundry list of to-do items to complete before or soon after your baby’s arrival.
-By now, you may have picked a name, created a registry and designed a nursery for your little one.
+By now, you may have picked a name, created a registry, and designed a nursery for your little one.
+However, an often-overlooked but extremely important to-do is to begin thinking about who should take guardianship of your child should something happen to you.
+Most families will thankfully never need to have their child raised by a legal guardian.
 However, in the event of a simultaneous death of both parents, it is best to be fully prepared for all outcomes.

 Choosing a legal guardian, the person who will raise your child until age 18, is an important decision, and there are many factors to consider when selecting someone (or multiple people, in the event your first choice is no longer available).
 Of course, you’ll want someone who will love and care for your child, but you may also feel a person with a background similar to yours is the best choice for your family.

 Some of the factors you might wish to consider when choosing a legal guardian:

 The age and health of your selected person/people: While you may feel that your parents would be the best choice to raise your child – you turned out alright! – don’t fail to consider that they may not have the energy to run around after a toddler or deal with the issues of today’s teens.
 Additionally, statistically speaking, they are less likely to outlive you than persons your own age or younger than you.

 Financial stability: Does your choice have a steady job?
 Are they able to handle the financial strains that come with raising a child??
 Children are expensive, and you don’t want to add an extra burden on a family member or friend that might already be struggling to provide for their own family.
 Consider funding a trust to help the guardian supplement the costs of bringing your child into their family.